Aider-AI/aider/docs/llms.md

 Aider has some built in shortcuts for the most popular Anthropic models and has been tested and benchmarked to work well with them:

-- Anthropic's Claude 3 Opus: `aider --opus`
+- Claude 3 Opus: `aider --opus`
-- Anthropic's Claude 3 Sonnet: `aider --sonnet`
+- Claude 3 Sonnet: `aider --sonnet`

 You can use `aider --model <model-name>` to use any other Anthropic model.
 For example, if you want to use a specific version of Opus